Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Trees with thorns come in all shapes and sizes.
 And it’s good to know how to identify prickly trees without getting too close.
 This is because the sharp piercing barbs can puncture footwear and cause injury.

 This article is a guide to identifying the most common thorny trees in a landscape.
-Pictures and descriptions of the trees’ spiky growths and other characteristics will help recognize these thorny plants.
+Pictures and descriptions of the trees’ spiky growths and other characteristics will help you recognize these thorny plants.

 What Are Trees With Thorns?